omab/python-social-auth/docs/backends/oauth.rst

 =====

 OAuth_ communication demands a set of keys exchange to validate the client authenticity prior to user approbation.
-Twitter, Facebook and Orkut facilitates these keys by application registration, Google works the same, but provides the option for unregistered applications.
+Twitter, and Facebook facilitates these keys by application registration, Google works the same, but provides the option for unregistered applications.

 Check next sections for details.